History of Hilton Park services

 For a few years from 2000 the bridge between the two sides was closed.
 A court appearance later confirmed several companies had been fined for asbestos discovered in the bridge while it was being refurbished.

-It is still a mystery as to why Hilton Park services has been so successful, when Frankley down the road hasn't been so lucky.
-Hilton Park has higher traffic levels and a wider variety of takeaways, both of which will have contributed to its success, but that doesn't account for such a dramatic difference in fortune.
+It is still a mystery as to why Hilton Park services grew to be so successful, when Frankley down the road hasn't been so lucky.
+Its position close to one of the UK's most notorious traffic bottlenecks will be a factor, as will its wider variety of takeaways, both of which will have contributed to its success, but that doesn't account for such a dramatic difference in fortune.